 California Institute of Technology

 SHOW FULL BIO » Ruth Sharp is the Bursar for the California Institute of Technology.
-She is responsible for providing operational leadership and managing student, faculty, and club accounts for approximately $28MM in annual revenue.
-Ruth has worked in Accounting and Finance for over 30 years.
-She has presented for the Treasury Institute for Higher Education in May 2010, and more recently in January 2012 for the Southern CA Bursar's Meeting.
-Ruth graduated with a B.S. in Organizational Management from the University of La Verne and earned an M.B.A. from the University of Redlands.
+She is responsible for providing operational leadership and oversight for student financial services.
+Ruth has worked in accounting and finance for over 30 years.
+She has been a speaker for NACUBO, Southern CA Bursar’s Meeting, PacWestSFS, and for the Treasury Institute for Higher Education.
+Ruth graduated with a Bachelor of Science degree in Organizational Management from the University of La Verne.
+Also, she earned a Master of Business Administration from the University of Redlands in 2008.

 Director, Student Financial Services

 SHOW FULL BIO » Melissa Stone has been with the University of Delaware since June 2006, starting as Director of Billing and Collection.
 A demonstrated commitment to improving service levels and operational efficiency, led to new role leading the Student Financial Services organization as Director in Spring 2010.
 Her leadership extends to all accounts receivable at the University, related to both student and non-student billing, collection and cash processing in addition to oversight over Financial Aid.
 With 15 years in higher education, Ms Stone served in various roles at Niagara University prior to coming to UD.
 These roles provided experience in management and leadership with an emphasis on student financials and functional system development.
 Ms. Stone earned both her bachelor's degree in political science and her Master's degree in Business Administration from Niagara University.

 Director of Student Financial Services and Bursar